What is our goal as a species? What is our long-term vision for mankind? Do we have one? Where are we going? Does anyone know?

 Jesus died and was resurrected.
 What does that mean?
 Maybe it means that Jesus (the man) did in fact die, but because of how he lived, because of the power of his philosophy, and because of his dramatic sacrifice and death, he was emulated in others after death.
 So Jesus died but was subsequently “born again” – resurrected – as an ideal, or “spirit”, inside other people.

 The dark side of the masculine spirit is oppressive, judgmental, tyrannical, and violent.
 The ultimate manifestation of the masculine shadow for the West was in Hitler and the Nazis – and in some sense Hitler is the central mythological figure of the modern West.
-World War II was like a really, really bad psychedelic drug trip for the Western psyche – a trip which we still haven’t recovered from.
+World War II was like a really, really bad psychedelic drug trip for the Western psyche – the kind that may break a person’s psyche — a trip which we still haven’t recovered from.
 We became so afraid of the masculine shadow that, rather than carefully guarding against a resurgence of the dark side of masculinity, we responded by suppressing masculinity itself.

 But we need the strong masculine spirit.
 We can’t just dispense with it.
 The masculine spirit is what allows us to correct course when course correction is least popular and most necessary.
 The masculine spirit stands up to the mob – and sometimes you really, really need people to stand up to mobs.
 When masculinity is wholly suppressed the mob will inevitably rule – which can turn out just as bad, or worse, than the thing we were trying to avoid.

 Having some belief in the mystical/transcendent can make life bearable.
 If you believe there is nothing beyond what we see then life can start to look like a pretty desolate landscape of status games, entertainment, distraction, and limbic system satisfaction until the death of the individual, and then ultimately the heat death of everything.
-What is the point – especially if you find yourself not doing well in those status games?
+What is the point – especially if you find yourself not doing well in those status games and material pursuits?